Motobu, Okinawa: Ocean Expo 1975

 In 1975, the World Exposition was held in Motobu, with a focus on the world's oceans.
 After the expo concluded, Ocean Expo Park was built on the site.
 Ocean Expo Park is the site of the Okinawa Churaumi Aquarium as well as other exhibits highlighting the Okinawa Island and its culture.

 Okinawa Churaumi Aquarium

 The Okinawa Churaumi Aquarium is located within the Ocean Expo Commemorative National Government Park.
 The aquarium consists of four floors, with tanks containing deep sea creatures, sharks, coral and tropical fish.
 The aquarium sits on 19,000 m2 of land, with a total of 77 tanks containing 10,000 m3 of water.
 The main tank, called the Kuroshio Sea, holds 7500 m3 of water and features an acrylic glass panel measuring 8.2 by 22.5 m with a thickness of 60 cm.
-The aquarium was the world's largest until the construction of the Georgia Aquarium in the city of Atlanta, Georgia.
+The aquarium was the world's largest until the construction of the Georgia Aquarium in Atlanta, Georgia.
 The aquarium additionally holds 80 species of coral.
 The Okinawa Churaumi Aquarium is one of only a few aquariums that keeps and attempts to breed whale sharks in captivity.